Radiologic Technology, Associate in Applied Science Degree

 - Provides input for equipment and supply purchase decisions.

-- Instructs specific units of didactic and/or clinical education in the radiography
+- Instructs specific units of didactic and/or clinical education in the radiography program, if applicable.

 - Assumes responsibility for portions of the quality assurance program.